License

 How did you do that last step?

-For any values of xx and yy
+For any values of and

 Isentropic Processes